lu-s3201/luella-projects/README.md

-# luella-similar-lines
-Similar Lines Detection Program
+# Similar Lines Detection Program

 Readaline was implemented such that:
 - It reads a single line of output of any length from an already opened file